 There are a number of biotechnology programs in Arizona, with a good mix of traditional universities as well as community and career colleges providing biotech programs at all degree levels: Associates, Bachelors, Masters, and Doctoral.

-Schools with Biotechnology Programs in Arizona
+Schools with Biotechnology Degree Programs in Arizona

 Mesa Community offers two different Biotechnology programs.
 They offer a Certificate in Biotechnology and an Associates Degree in Biotechnology.
 They have also branched out and partnered with local high schools and Arizona State University to develop what they call their "2+2+2" pipeline.
 This program was developed to give high school students consistent and integrated exposure to the field of biotechnology.
 MCC also has a mobile biotechnology lab which they use at various high schools in the area.
 This is a great School for students to take their first two years of training or go straight into the work force.

-Pima Community College
+Pima Community College - Certificate - Biotechnology

 South Mountain Community College - Associate in Science, Emphasis in Biological Sciences

 Local students have a great opportunity at South Mountain Community College.
 Their Associates Degree in Biotechnology gives students a good overview of the basics of biotechnology and prepares them to obtain entry level positions within the field.
 The school has some other courses that support the biotechnology program such as biosafety and human genetics.